 Why teams choose Transloadit for document AI

-• One API covers ingest, conversion, OCR, AI extraction, and delivery.
+• A single API covers ingest, conversion, OCR, AI extraction, and delivery.

 • Import/export integrations for cloud storage (S3, Azure, Google Cloud Storage, Dropbox, and more).